dgrisham/dgrisham.github.io/exams/review-ruby.md

 Bloom's Taxonomy
 ----------------

-Bloom's Taxonomy of Education Objects - Cognitive Domain.
-Placing questions in specific categories is not that important, but this should give you an idea of the types of questions.
+**Bloom's Taxonomy of Education Objects -- Cognitive Domain**

+Placing questions in specific categories is not that important, but this should give you an idea of the types of questions. (*Note:* This hasn't been explicitly mentioned in class, simply a guide for the exam.)

 ### BL1: Remembering